-By default, the Smart view access to the MRM4 via the USB interface is permitted (without any password protection), but the the TCP/IP access over the network is deactivated (see \Longrightarrow "2.4.3 Connection Passwords, Smart view Access").
+By default, the Smart view access to the MRM4 via the USB interface is permitted (without any password protection), but the the TCP/IP access over the network is deactivated (see \leftrightarrow 2.4.3 Connection Passwords, Smart view Access).
 However, it is recommended for security reasons to re-adjust these settings after commissioning at the latest.

-For security reasons it is strongly recommended to modify the default passwords (Default Passwords") according to the security level that is required by your application (see Thanging Passwords"), for example by defining different, level-specific passwords for the different access areas / levels.
+For security reasons it is strongly recommended to modify the default passwords (\(\times "Default Passwords"\)) according to the security level that is required by your application (see \(\times "Changing Passwords"\)), for example by defining different, level-specific passwords for the different access areas / levels.
 This way it is possible to make sure that different user groups get their individual access permissions.